olipratt/hashdeps/README.md

 ## Requirements

-- Should support any version of GNU make.
+- Should have no requirement on the version of GNU make.
-- Requires the `md5sum` utility to be installed.
+- Requires the `md5sum` utility to be installed - installable as [coreutils](https://www.gnu.org/software/coreutils/coreutils.html) in package managers.
-- Only has Linux support currently, and only tested with the `bash` shell.
+- Only has Linux support currently.

 ## Usage